yahms/Homekit-BrilliantPlug/README.md

 ## Installation Instructions

 ### Flash the Sonoff
- 1) pull apart the bunnings plug (remove the 2 screw covers, then pry open the plate.)
+ 1) pull apart the bunnings plug (remove the 2 screw covers, screws, then pry open the plate.)
- 2) remove the board with 2 more smaller screws
+ 2) remove the 2 more smaller screws, then board
  3) solder 3v3,GND,RX and TX wires to the chip and connect wires to a serial adapter @ 3.3v
 <img src="https://raw.githubusercontent.com/yahms/Homekit-BrilliantPlug/master/TYWE2S2.jpeg" alt="This"/>